jmd-dk/concept/_sources/tutorial/beyond_matter_only.rst.txt

 .. code-block:: bash

    ./concept \
-       -p params/tutorial \
+       -p param/tutorial \
        -c "_lin = 'photon + neutrino + decay radiation + metric'" \
        -c "_frac = 0.7"

 Re-plotting after running the above, you should now see excellent agreement with the linear result at large scales.

-Studying :ref:`the parameter file <params-decaying-cold-dark-matter>`, we see that the ``'species'`` of the ``'total matter'`` component gets set to ``'baryon + cold dark matter'`` when ``_frac`` equals ``0`` (corresponding to unset) and ``'baryon + cold dark matter + decaying cold dark matter'``
+Studying :ref:`the parameter file <param-decaying-cold-dark-matter>`, we see that the ``'species'`` of the ``'total matter'`` component gets set to ``'baryon + cold dark matter'`` when ``_frac`` equals ``0`` (corresponding to unset) and ``'baryon + cold dark matter + decaying cold dark matter'``